-Get alerts of updates about «Management and Staff for Infection Control and Environmental Health»
+Get alerts of updates about «Division for Infection Control and Environmental Health - management and staff»

 You have subscribed to alerts about:

-Management and Staff for Infection Control and Environmental Health
+Division for Infection Control and Environmental Health - management and staff

 Key activities are emergency preparedness, investigations, consultancy, laboratory services and research, both at national and international levels.
 Target groups include the authorities, health professionals and the general public.